UFC Fight Night: Assuncao vs. Moraes 2: Predictions & Analysis

 A few statistical edges stand out.
 Perez throws significantly more leather — a 2.5 sig. strike per minute gap.
 Perez is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Hernandez has tighter striking defense, making opponents miss more often.

 The Pick: Anthony Hernandez over Markus Perez.
-The model gives Hernandez a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Perez at 39% implied while our model sees 43% — a 4-point disagreement that could signal value.
+The model gives Hernandez a slight nod at 63% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Mara Romero Borella vs Taila Santos